LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 ### Liveness and readiness probes

-Kubernetes uses HTTP GET messages to send probes checking the pod health acording to the pod's logic.
+Kubernetes uses HTTP GET messages to send probes checking the pod health according to the pod's logic.
 The liveness probe is used to check if the pod is healthy, while the readiness probe checks if the pod is ready to start.
 Both liveness and readiness probes should be configured in the config-file (as objects at the same level of `name`, `version`, `containers`, and `messaging`).

-The JSON object in the config-file must define, for the two probes:
+The JSON object in the config-file must define, for both probes:
 - `"httpGet"`: an object with `"path"` and `"port"` containing a string for the URI path and an integer for the HTTP port, respectively
 - `"initialDelaySeconds"`: an integer with the number of seconds that should be waited after the xApp installation to send the first liveness probe
 - `"periodSeconds"`: an integer with the number of seconds that should be waited to resend the liveness probe